-RStudio Server and RStudio Server Pro support multiple database options.
+RStudio supports multiple database options.
 Currently, the supported databases are SQLite and PostgreSQL.
-When running RStudio Server Pro in a load balanced configuration, you must use a PostgreSQL database, as SQLite is insufficient for managing state between multiple nodes.
+When running RStudio Workbench in a load balanced configuration, you must use a PostgreSQL database, as SQLite is insufficient for managing state between multiple nodes.

 In order to set up a database connection, modify the file /etc/rstudio/database.conf.
 The file contains documentation about how to use it, and you can simply uncomment any lines that are relevant to your configuration.
 Note that because the file can contain password data, this file must be user read/write only (file mask 600).

 By default, RStudio creates a SQLite database for you automatically under the

 /var/lib/rstudio-server directory.
 For single-node installations, this is sufficient, but as stated before, will not be sufficient for load balanced deployments.

 You should never specify a SQLite directory that is on shared storage, such as NFS.
 Per the SQLite documentation, this can cause data corruption.

 provider=sqlite # Directory in which the sqlite database will be written directory=/var/lib/rstudio-server

 If you wish to use PostgreSQL, you must create an empty database for RStudio to connect to.
 You must not share this database with other products or services.
 If running an HA setup, it is strongly recommended to run the database on a separate server than the RStudio services to ensure maximum availability.
 The minimum supported PostgreSQL version is 9.5.